 The ancient Akedah, which was understood to be the first example of readiness to be sacrificed for the sanctification of God’s name, is retold in a way that corresponds in many details to the descriptions of those slaughtered in the Crusades.
 This is particularly evident in the emphasis on the complete joy of the binder and the bound...
 And it helped to strengthen those who might have succumbed [and allowed themselves to be baptized] in generations of persecution.

 If we accept the historian’s dating of the compilation of Genesis Rabbah, it was not compiled during a period of persecution that inspired martyrdom.
 Nevertheless, the traces of the persecutions following the Bar Kokhba revolt are still evident in the composition of many of its midrashim.
-What would explain the editor’s choice to adorn his midrashim with the celebration of and admiration for the father and son’s altruism on their way to Mount Moriah?
+What would explain the editor’s choice to adorn his midrashim with approval for the father and son’s altruism on their way to Mount Moriah?

 The full version of the legend of Abraham and the fiery furnace, including a description of Abraham’s readiness to die for his faith in God, is presented for the first time in Genesis Rabbah.
 In later midrashic compilations such as the Tanḥuma, parts of it were omitted, apparently censored.
 Urbach believes that the last two sections of the legend of Abraham and the fiery furnace (from the moment Abraham was turned over to Nimrod) contain elements familiar from the legends of the Rabbinic martyrs, and it (the midrash) is “filled with the martyrology of the generation of the persecution.”